 Self-certification forms

-The cornerstone of both FATCA and CRS compliance is the self-certification form.
-This is a document your investors complete during onboarding that declares their tax residency, taxpayer identification number, and — for entities — their FATCA/CRS classification.
+Both FATCA and CRS compliance depend on the self-certification form.
+This is a document your investors complete during onboarding that declares their tax residency, taxpayer identification number, and (for entities) their FATCA/CRS classification.
 For FATCA, the relevant forms are W-9 (US persons) and the W-8 series (non-US persons).
 For CRS, jurisdictions typically use a standardised self-certification form, though exact formats vary.

 Annual reporting obligations